Kickin Country Band Bios

 Education and Early Career

-After graduating as a secondary school teacher in 1968, I ventured into the music scene by joining my first band in1969.
+After graduating as a secondary school teacher in 1968, I ventured into the music scene by joining my first band, DISTORTION, in 1969.
 This band performed primarily in the Denman, Muswellbrook, and Merriwa areas.

 Musical Journey